-This isn’t just “being sensitive.”
-It is a fundamental difference in how your nervous system processes input.
-Current research into Monotropism suggests that neurodivergent brains devote intense attention to specific interests.
-When that “attention tunnel” is forcibly broken by sensory intrusions—like a scratching tag or a sudden loud noise—it can cause a visceral stress response.
+Current research into Monotropism (an attention-tunneling framework) shows that neurodivergent brains devote intense attention to specific interests.
+When that “attention tunnel” is forcibly broken by a sensory intrusion—like a scratching tag or a sudden loud noise—it can cause a strong stress response.

-The AUDHD Sensory Profile: More Than Just Noise
+The AuDHD Sensory Profile: More Than Just Noise

-The AuDHD brain is often at war with itself.
-The ADHD side seeks novelty and intensity, while the Autistic side demands predictability and routine.
 This creates a unique sensory profile where you might be “sensory seeking” and “sensory avoidant” simultaneously.

-For example, you might need loud music to focus (seeking) but feel enraged by the sound of someone chewing gum (avoiding/misophonia).
+For example, you might need loud music to focus (seeking) but feel enraged by someone chewing gum (avoiding/misophonia).
 Understanding this duality is the first step toward regulation.
-It is not about toughening up; it is about respecting your Window of Tolerance—the zone where you can function effectively without crashing.

 The Hidden Senses: Interoception and Proprioception